 Behold will help you find many different types of problems with your data file:

-Ancestor Loops: Behold is one of the only programs that can find ancestor loops (where a person is their own ancestor) and let you know about them in a way that will allow you to correct the problem.
+Ancestor Loops: Behold is one of the few programs that can find ancestor loops (where a person is their own ancestor) and let you know about them in a way that will allow you to correct the problem.
 An example of an ancestor loop message is:

 Notice that the individual ID numbers are listed so that you can tell the people apart and try to figure out which parent/child connection is incorrect.